The 2026 Governor Races Ranked by Flip Likelihood

 Of the 15 races ranked here, ten are open seats.
 Term limits ended the tenures of Brian Kemp in Georgia, Laura Kelly in Kansas, Mike DeWine in Ohio, Janet Mills in Maine, Michelle Lujan Grisham in New Mexico, Mike Dunleavy in Alaska, and Ron DeSantis in Florida.
 Retirements opened Wisconsin (Tony Evers), Minnesota (Tim Walz), and Iowa (Kim Reynolds) (Wikipedia, 2026 gubernatorial elections; Ballotpedia, 2026).

 Open seats behave differently.
 No incumbent record anchors the race, so ratings move on primary outcomes.
 Georgia demonstrated this in June: billionaire Rick Jackson defeated Trump-endorsed Burt Jones in the runoff, 53 to 47, capping the most expensive Republican gubernatorial primary in Georgia history and resetting the general election against Keisha Lance Bottoms overnight (NBC News, 2026; AJC, 2026).
+Cook moved the seat to Toss Up a week later (Cook Political Report, 2026).

 The polls that broke from the ratings